ryandagg/poloniex-api-node/README.md

-**poloniex-api-node** is a simple node.js wrapper for Poloniex REST and WebSocket API.
+**poloniex-api-js** is a simple js wrapper for Poloniex REST and WebSocket API.
+All credit to https://github.com/dutu/poloniex-api-node.
+I just made it work on the browser as well.

 REST API supports both Callback and Promise.